 type declarations and definitions are kept before the symbols' uses)

-- randomly swapping the arguments of associative connectives, and
+- randomly swap the arguments of associative connectives, and

-In the LTB division the formulae are not obfuscated, thus
+In the LTB division the formulae are not preprocessed, thus

 allowing the ATP systems to take advantage of natural structure that occurs